 8 fuel-at-school tips for parents of children with extreme picky eating (or ARFID)

-1) Pack safe (accepted most of the time) foods in familiar containers or packaging that he can open on his own.
+1) Pack preferred foods in familiar containers or packaging that he can open on his own.
 You might even practice at home.
 If you are trying to pack more of a variety of foods, but your child’s lunch is coming back day after day untouched, honor your need to nurture and provide.
 It’s all right, particularly in the beginning, to pack foods your child is very likely to eat.
 We hear from kindergarten teachers that new students are way more likely to eat ‘snack’ type foods at lunch during the first few weeks of school.
-Rotate in choices from his “safe” list if you can, or include small amounts of more challenging foods.
+Rotate in choices from his “preferred” list if you can, or include small amounts of more challenging foods.
 A baggie of his favorite dried cereal, a breakfast bar, or his accepted yogurt tube is fine for lunch.
 Pack drinks, smoothies, or supplement drinks he likes.
 Chocolate milk on his list?
 That’s got filling protein and carbs (many are lower sugar than they used to be if that concerns you, and sugar in milk is energy served in a package of protein that helps even out energy levels and blood sugar).

 2) Talk with the child’s teacher and staff and ask them not to interfere or pressure.
 Eating this-before-that rules, or requiring kids to eat certain amounts or in a specific order can increase anxiety and pressure, which can kill appetite and make picky eating worse.